Free US Shipping for orders $49+

 You’ve likely heard people mention the popular lectin, gluten – it’s one of the most common lectins out there.
 But it’s not the only one.
 In fact, lots of the “healthy” foods you’ve been trained to eat for centuries are still full of dangerous lectins, including foods labeled as “gluten-free”.

-When it comes to educating yourself about these harmful compounds you might want to look at studies of sources of lectins, kinds of lectins, amounts of lectins, the lectin content of foods and lectin levels in the recipes you make.
-But no matter the lectin, one thing is for sure… Humans can’t digest lectins.
+When it comes to educating yourself about these harmful compounds, you might want to look into studies that discuss lectin sources, types of lectins, and the lectin content of foods – especially lectin levels in the recipes you make.

 • Nausea